Your time is valuable. Use these workplace productivity tips to get more done in your day.

 1. Complete one task at a time

 Can you do multiple things at one time?
 Yes.
 Should you?
-No. Your brain has limited processing capacity.
+No. Your brain has a limited processing capacity.
 Between answering the phone, workplace distractions, and checking email, your mental resources are quickly depleted.
 By focusing on one task at a time, this will create higher levels of focus and allow you to take on more complex thoughts.

-2. Power of a To Do List
+2. Power of a To-Do List

 Creating a to-do list helps you organize your thoughts and priorities.
 When you take the time to understand and organize what needs to be done, it helps you keep important tasks top of mind.
 This will help you fight off those potential activities that will keep you from accomplishing your objectives.